-Attributes from the namespaces gnu and clang and the global scope are evaluated by AspectC++ and passed through to the backend compiler.
+Built-in attributes as those from the global scope or the gnu and clang namespaces are evaluated by AspectC++ and passed through to the backend compiler.
 All other attributes are only evaluated by AspectC++ and hidden from the backend compiler.
+Attribute declarations for built-in attributes are allowed, too.
+In this case, advice can filter joinpoints based on annotated built-in attributes: